 Unbeknown to me, my journey to illness began in the womb.
 Many ask me when EDS will end.
 The response is morbid.
 The truth is EDS will end when I die because it is incurable.

 If you are one of the rare ones who has heard of EDS, you are probably wondering why I am writing this post.
 I can’t lie, I do worry each second I will dislocate my wrists or fingers.
 Yet, I still write.
 Typically, my posts will not be this long.
 I just wanted to be completely honest with you from the get go.

-“Although, I am disabled I am not EDS – it is just a huge part of me”.
+“Although, some might consider me disabled I am not EDS – it is just a huge part of me”.

 It is not unusual for people to see an illness before they see a person.
 With EDS, its the opposite.
 You are only ever likely to see the illness if you know the sufferer well.. because on the surface it’s invisible.

 “People don’t understand when I can’t do daily tasks”.